mothership-gmbh/magento-gists/indexer/readme.md

 | index table | catalog_product_index_eav_idx -> product_eav_indexer_idx |

 ## When you should use it

-Your catalog pages are based on the
+Your catalog pages heavily depends on the Magento layered navigation

 ## How to avoid it

+* Do not use the layered navigation
+* Implement the catalog logic in another technology

 ## Direct usage